 As winter approached, Bernie’s campaign was getting real traction.
 Canvassers started showing up regularly in the form of middle-aged and retired mothers, belying the media claims of gen Xers and Bernie Bros.

 In January I went to see him speak at Dartmouth College, 10 miles from my tiny town.
 I was shocked at the numbers.
 I’d never seen so many people trying to get into the Hopkins Center for any event, never mind a political candidate.
 Weird.
 There were people of all ages and all walks of life.
-Usually the political rallies in Hanover are full of privileged white college students and rich retired Dartmouth alums.
-This crowd was diverse.
+Usually the political rallies in Hanover are a smattering of privileged white college students and rich retired Dartmouth alums.
+This was a swarming mass of diversity.
 There was a real buzz in the air, as if maybe there really is a future to believe in and we’re all part of it.

-There was a true festival atmosphere.
+It was a true festival atmosphere that night at the Hopkins Center.
 People had driven for hours to get there.
-The line snaked through the hallways of the Hopkins Center doubling back on itself and then out through the doors into the frigid night and around the building.
-I started thinking I might not even get in to see him.
+The line snaked through the hallways doubling back on itself and then out through the doors into the frigid night and around the building.
+I started thinking I might not even get into the auditorium.
 The people around me in line were friendly and funny.
 We all were bemused by our own enthusiasm.
-We all seemed to fit, from the aging hippies to the farmer with the camo coat and John Deere cap.
+We all seemed to fit, from the aging hippies to the farmer with the camouflage coat and John Deere cap.
 The resident physician to the studio art undergrad.
 Suddenly homogeneous New Hampshire was looking hip and varied.

 Campaign volunteers were working the crowd looking for more recruits but there were no hard sells and a lot of congenial laughter.
 Eventually a staffer came along the line announcing that the hall was full but we could watch on a video screen in an overflow theater.
 Nobody walked away.
-We all headed for the overflow and the buzz continued in that room until lo and behold, Bernie himself walked out onto the stage.
-The crowd erupted and jumped to their feet.
+We all headed for the overflow and the buzz continued in that room until all of a sudden Bernie himself walked out onto the stage.
+The crowd erupted in cheers and jumped to their feet.
 I was near the front and I could sense both his appreciation and his impatience with the attention.
 He had become a veritable rock star.
 I felt a little scared for him.

 He quieted us down and began speaking in a serious tone–not his campaign shout, but in soft-spoken concerned cadences.
 He laid out the problems facing us and what he thought was needed to set our country on the right track.
 All the festive buzz had suddenly turned to quiet seriousness.
 It felt like a pep talk before the clash of armies and he was bringing us all together; we were being called to be part of something big.
 He thanked us and apologized for our being in the overflow.
 But after his special appearance, we felt we were the winners that night.
 The last shall be first.